pluginever/wc-serial-numbers/readme.txt

 **Great product, great support**
 "I have been using this plugin for several years now and it has always served me well.
 I found a small issue in the display of serial numbers awhile ago and the support team responded to my ticket very quickly and the issue was fixed in the next update.
 I recently renewed my yearly license, just before they introduced their Black Friday sale prices.
 They refunded that purchase in full no questions asked and I re-purchased at the new discounted rate." - [@allarmsllc](https://wordpress.org/support/topic/great-product-great-support-167/)

+> See all the 5-star reviews from our users [here](https://wordpress.org/support/plugin/wc-serial-numbers/reviews/?filter=5).

 === 💢 Supercharge Your WooCommerce Store With Our Other Plugins: ===

 * **[Product Category Slider for WooCommerce](https://wordpress.org/plugins/woo-category-slider-by-pluginever "Product Category Slider for WooCommerce")**
 * **[Product Category Showcase for WooCommerce](https://wordpress.org/plugins/wc-category-showcase "Product Category Showcase for WooCommerce")**
 * **[Min Max Quantities for WooCommerce](https://wordpress.org/plugins/wc-min-max-quantities "Min Max Quantities for WooCommerce")**
 * **[Product Variation Swatches for WooCommerce](https://wordpress.org/plugins/wc-variation-swatches "Product Variation Swatches for WooCommerce")**

+💻 Visit [PluginEver](https://pluginever.com) to learn from our WooCommerce tutorials and find out about other best [WooCommerce extensions](https://pluginever.com/plugins).

 == Installation ==